sagemath/trac_to_gh/Issue 8443.md

 # Issue 8443: Active cell jumps to end of worksheet when evaluating a cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8443

 Original creator: mpatel